yeylcode/Chrono/README.md

 # Chrono
-Chrono-0.10.0, It was removed from Chrome Web Store.Back Up.
+Chrono-0.10.0, It was removed from Chrome Web Store.
+Back Up.